fuzzylogicxx/fuzzylogic/posts/2021-03-19-in-praise-of-the-unambiguous-click-menu-on-csstricks.md

 ---
 date: "2021-03-19T11:51:33.138Z"
 title: "In Praise of the Unambiguous Click Menu (on CSS-Tricks)"
-description: "Mark Root-Wiley explains why hover dropdown menus are confusing for users and therefore are better implemented as click menus"
+description: "Mark Root-Wiley explains why navigation menus that appear on click rather than hover are better"
 tags: [link, a11y, accessibility, hover, click, menu, navigation]
 linkTarget: "https://css-tricks.com/in-praise-of-the-unambiguous-click-menu/"
 ---
-Mark Root-Wiley explains why hover dropdown menus are confusing for users and therefore are better implemented as click menus.
+Mark Root-Wiley explains why navigation menus that appear on click rather than hover are better.
 ---

 I like the fact that it calls out that: